easyni/external-url-loader/README.md

 # External-url-loader

 A loader for webpack that permit static's usage as [externals](https://webpack.js.org/configuration/externals/#root) that make reference to your own package.
-If those statics exceed the `limit` size you specify, it will be encoded in base64.
+If those statics not exceed the `limit` size you specify, it will be encoded in base64.

 The loader will generate a path with a `require` that make reference to the `packageName` you specify.